ExpediaGroup/graphql-kotlin/docs/federated/apollo-federation.md

 [Apollo Federation](https://www.apollographql.com/docs/apollo-server/federation/introduction/) is an architecture for composing multiple GraphQL services into a single graph.
 Federated schemas rely on a number of custom directives to instrument the behavior of the underlying graph and convey the relationships between different schema types.
 Each individual GraphQL server generates a valid GraphQL schema and can be run independently.
-This is in contrast with traditional schema stitching approach where relationships between individual services, i.e. linking configuration, is configured at the GraphQL Gateway level.
+This is in contrast with a traditional schema stitching approach where relationships between individual services, i.e. linking configuration, is configured at the GraphQL gateway level.

 ## Install
 Using a JVM dependency manager, simply link `graphql-kotlin-federation` to your project.